What is Specifications Driven Development (SDD)?

 A typical workflow proceeds in five stages:

-Why is this topic particularly relevant now?
+Why is the topic especially timely now?

 SDD is not a new idea, but the development of AI makes it particularly relevant now for three reasons: